 (2) Debt to equity ratio is derived by dividing the total loans and borrowings by total equity.
-Debt to equity ratio measures the degree of the financial
+Debt to equity ratio

+(2) Don't e equity ratio is derived by dividing the total loans and borrowings by total equity.
+Don't e equity ratio is derived by dividing the total loans and borrowings less cash by total equity.
 (3) Net debt to equity ratio is derived by dividing the total loans and borrowings less cash by total equity.

-(4) Return on assets is derived by net income by total assets term solvency.
+(4) Return on assets is derived by net income by total assets

 (5) Return on equity is derived by dividing net income by average shareholders' equity.
 Return on equity measures how profitable the Company is at generating profit from each unit of shareholder equity.
+Asset to equity ratio is derived by dividing total assets by shareholders' equity.
+Asset to equity ratio measures

-(6) Asset to equity ratio is derived by dividing total assets by shareholders' equity.
-Asset to equity ratio measures the financial leverage and long-
+(6) the financial leverage and long-term solvency.